kubernetes/kubernetes/docs/admin/kubeadm_join.md

 HighAvailability=true|false (ALPHA - default=false)
 SelfHosting=true|false (BETA - default=false)
 StoreCertsInSecrets=true|false (ALPHA - default=false)
-SupportIPVSProxyMode=true|false (ALPHA - default=false)
-      --ignore-checks-errors stringSlice              A list of checks whose errors will be shown as warnings.
+      --ignore-preflight-errors stringSlice           A list of checks whose errors will be shown as warnings.
 Example: 'IsPrivilegedUser,Swap'.
 Value 'all' ignores errors from all checks.
       --node-name string                              Specify the node name.
       --tls-bootstrap-token string                    A token used for TLS bootstrapping.
       --token string                                  Use this token for both discovery-token and tls-bootstrap-token.